Wach-E/ssm-parameter-ops/README.md

 ---
 usage: app.py [-h] first_operation [second_operation]

-SSM Automation Tool used to list current parameters and bulk upload of the .env file specified by path to AWS SSM Parameter Store
+SSM Automation Tool is used to list the current parameters in AWS SSM Parameter Store and perform a bulk upload of the contents within a .env file whose location is specified by path.

 positional arguments:
   first_operation   list all parameters in AWS SSM Parameter Store